The Beginner’s Guide on How to Become a Teacher

 Be Prepared

-Continuing Your Education with Graduate School
+Continuing Your Education With Graduate School

 Once you become certified as a teacher and find a position in a school, you may think your work is done, but it is not.
 As a teacher, you must continue to improve your skills and expand your knowledge.
 This can be accomplished through professional development opportunities, usually provided by your district, and by taking graduate-level courses.
 Each state sets different requirements for how much education you must complete after certification and how often.
 Consult your state’s department of education or your university for more information.